lunarmodules/ldoc/docs/doc.md

 @\{ref} is very useful for referencing your API from code samples and readme text.

+The link text can be changed from the default by the extended syntax @\{ref|text}.

+You can also put references in backticks, like `\`stdvars\``.
+This is commonly used in Markdown to indicate code, so it comes naturally when writing documents.
+It is controlled by the configuration variable `backtick_references`; the default is `true` if you use Markdown in your project, but can be specified explicitly in your `config.ld`.

 ## Sections

 LDoc supports _explicit_ sections.
 By default, the sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
-But new sections can be added; the first mechanism is when you define a new type (say 'macro') you can define a new section ('Macros') to contain these types.
+But new sections can be added; the first mechanism is when you define a new type (say 'macro') a new section ('Macros') is created to contain these types.
 There is also a way to declare ad-hoc sections using the `@section` tag.

 The need occurs when a module has a lot of functions that need to be put into logical sections.